AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 # The PoorMans Cyber Threat Feed

-Harness the power of open-source intelligence by leveraging this script to automatically scrape and curate a list of cyber threat actors and the latest Malware.
-Designed to tap into the vast data pool of malpedia.caad.fkie.fraunhofer.de.

-When integrated with Feedly, this tool aids in building a comprehensive threat intelligence database by collecting the latest Indicators of Compromise (IoCs), Tactics, Techniques, and Procedures (TTPs), and vulnerabilities from open-source intelligence performed by the latest threat acotors.
-This enables organizations and individuals to stay informed about emerging threats and enhance their security posture by proactively addressing potential vulnerabilities.
+This tool automatically scrapes and curates a list of the latest cyber threat actors and malware from Malpedia, leveraging three modules: Malware Hunter, APT Hunter, and IOC Extractor to create a well-rounded threat intelligence feed.

+Malware Hunter: Identifies and provides insights on the latest malware.
+APT Hunter: Focuses on capturing information on advanced, persistent threats.
+IOC Extractor: Quickly extracts vital Indicators of Compromise (IoCs).
+When Integrated into Feedly Pro+ AI string matching, it aggregates the most recent IoCs, Tactics, Techniques, Procedures (TTPs), and vulnerabilities, enabling users to stay informed and reinforce security defenses proactively.

-The intended use is to run these programs probably once a week to get a comprehensive overview of the latest threat actors and malware.
-This will enable you to update the Feedly filter as needed or perform VirusTotal retro hunts based on the yara rules found for the malware you are investigaing.
+Recommended use is once a week to update Feedly filters or to perform VirusTotal retro hunts based on discovered YARA rules for the investigated malware.
+This tool aids organizations and individuals in enhancing their security posture by staying informed about emerging threats and addressing potential vulnerabilities promptly.

 # Malware Hunter